Jamaat-e-Islami: Founding and opposition to partition

 Maududi sought to educate the elite of the Muslim community in the principles of Islam and correct "their erroneous ways of thinking" both because he believed societies were influenced from the top down.
 In his view, Muslims were not one religious or communal group among many working to advance their social and economic interests, but a righteous ideological group capable of transforming India into Dar al-Islam.
 He believed that a government based on the tenets of Islam would be benevolent to its constituents and would avoid falling into tyranny and oppression, unlike the fascist and communist government structures that were gaining popularity at the time.
+For his service to Islam, Mawdudi became the first recipient of the Saudi Arabian King Faisal International Award in 1979.
+Wilfred Cantwell Smith described the ideology as "the most systematic thinker of modern Islam".

 At the time of the Indian independence movement, Maududi and the Jamaat-e-Isami actively worked to oppose the partition of India.
 Maududi argued that the division of India violated the Islamic doctrine of the ummah and believed that the partition would separate Muslims by a temporal boundary.
 As such, before the partition of colonial India happened, the Jamaat-e-Islami actively worked to prevent it, as he feared the liberalism of its founders and the British-trained administrators.
 However, when the partition went ahead, Maududi viewed it as a gradual step to the Islamisation of its laws and constitution even though he had earlier condemned the Muslim League for the same approach.
-Jamaat's Pakistan branch would actively oppose the split between East and West Pakistan and the creation of Bangladesh.

 During the years before the partition of India, Jamaat-e-Islami stood aloof from the intense political fights of the time in India, concentrating on "training and organising" and refining and strengthening the structure of Jamaat-e-Islami.

 After partition

 After partition, Maududi settled in Pakistan and the group split into two separate organisations on either side of the border: Jamaat-e-Islami Pakistan and Jamaat-e-Islami Hind.
 Other groups related to or inspired by Jamaat-e-Islami developed in Bangladesh, Britain, and Afghanistan.

 The Pakistani branch of the movement has remained the most prominent, due to both their prominence in electoral politics and repression of the group in other countries.
 In the 1950s, a student wing ideologically linked to JI, Islami Jamiat-e-Talaba, was launched.
 It successfully gained control of many urban colleges and universities.
+Jamaat's Pakistan branch actively opposed the split between East and West Pakistan and the creation of Bangladesh during the Bangladesh Liberation War in 1971.

 The group has had a presence in Europe since the 1960s.
 The Jamaat-e-Islami parties maintain ties internationally with other Muslim groups.

 Since 2003, the organisation is designated as a terrorist organisation by Russia for its close relations with the Muslim Brotherhood.